 One of the things I appreciate about Aura is how diligently they stay on top of their app.
 During the time I’ve owned an Aura frame, I have seen frequent updates.
 Not just for compatibility with the latest smartphones, mobile operating systems, and Aura frame hardware, but also to tweak and improve the functionality.

 As part of the setup using the Aura Frames App, you have the option of configuring the frame as a gift.
 The Buddy frame even comes in a pet-themed box so you won’t need wrapping paper.
 You could just send someone the unopened frame, but if you choose to set up an Aura frame as a gift, the app walks you through connecting to your Wi-Fi network and uploading photos.
 When the recipient opens their gift, they are prompted to connect to their own Wi-Fi network, then all those photos automatically show up.
 They acquire full control of the frame, but it’s preloaded with photos from you, which makes it that much more special.

 I should note that there are a few things to keep in mind with Aura digital photo frames.
 First, Wi-Fi is a must-have.
 They need to be connected to a Wi-Fi network to function, unlike frames that run a slideshow from local storage.
 You also won’t find an SD card slot or any other way to upload photos—the Aura Frames App is it.
 The home where this digital photo frame is being used must have Wi-Fi, and someone with a smart device to run the app.
 There are no fees for the secure, cloud photo service.

 It’s also worth mentioning that Aura frames are not intended to be wall mounted.
-You can switch between landscape and portrait mode, but they are meant to be placed on a flat surface.
+They are designed to sit on a flat surface.